How does it work?

 Wear clothes that are your style and flatter your body - you must feel good in them.
 Dress for the occasion - a romantic walk (most of the time).

 Remember to match the style for the whole family.
-If one person wears very formal clothes and someone else very relaxed clothes, it will probably look odd even if the colours go well together.
+If one person wears very formal clothes and someone else very relaxed clothes, it will look odd even if the colours go well together.

 You can take accessories to give the outfit extra “oomph” - jewellery, sunglasses, hats, handbags… just not much more than is usual for you.
 Keep it simple.